11 Things to See and Do in the Jewish Quarter of Amsterdam

 Waterlooplein Flea Market| ©Linnie

-The Waterlooplein Flea Market in Amsterdam is one of those destinations that you should not miss.
-By far one of the most interesting places in Amsterdam, it is also one of the oldest markets in the city.
-If you value saving money, I recommend taking a full tour of the market before shopping.
+The Waterlooplein flea market is one of those destinations that you should not miss if you take the Amsterdam Jewish quarter tour.
+It is one of the most interesting places and one of the oldest markets in the city.
 Many items can be found in numerous stalls, and prices vary from stall to stall.
 The market is open Monday through Saturday from 9:30 a.m. to 6 p.m.

-You can find just about anything here, from trendy attire and vintage military uniforms to jewelry, antiques and electronics.
+You can find everything from trendy attire and old military uniforms to jewelry, antiques and electronics.
 You can even get great deals on tattoos, there's nothing this flea market doesn't have.
-With over 300 stalls, this flea market is big enough to see the whole thing in just a few minutes.
-So be sure to allocate enough time for your visit.
+With over 300 stalls, it's big enough to see the whole thing in just a few minutes.
+So be sure to set aside enough time for your visit.

-On a historical level this market was built in the early 19th century, and was the most successful Jewish market in the city until World War II, when the Jews were banished.
+From a historical point of view it was built in the early 19th century and was the most successful Jewish market in the city until World War II, when the Jews were banished.
 After the war, the market was revived and has since become one of Amsterdam's main tourist attractions.
-For more information about the market visit the following website.
+For more information about the market, visit the following website.

 11. Go to the Hollandsche Schouwburg, the theater representing the Jewish persecution